Home » Recipes » Instant Pot Chicken Fajita (with lettuce cups)

 Instructions

 • Place the raw chicken breast in the bottom of the instant pot.
-Pour half the spices over the chicken, flip the chicken and add the remaining seasoning, making sure to evenly distribute them across the chicken.
+Pour half the spices over the chicken.
+Flip the chicken, and add the remaining seasonings, making sure to evenly distribute them across the chicken.

-• Then add in sliced red onions, green bell peppers, red bell peppers, yellow bell peppers, garlic cloves, jalapeños, green chiles, broth (if using) and a can of rotel tomatoes.
+• Add the sliced red onion, green bell pepper, red bell pepper, yellow bell pepper, garlic cloves, jalapeños, green chiles, broth (if using), and a can of Rotel tomatoes to the Instant Pot.

-• Set for 14 minutes on the manual setting.
+• Cook for 14 minutes on the "Manual" setting.

 Video